 The act of holding space is one that requires you to be completely selfless.
 Your Black counterparts are now publicly facing social justice issues and inequality.
 There is no point at which this has not been a part of being Black in America but now the conversation has come to the forefront.

 Holding space is an action that requires empathy and compassion.
-Holding space challenges you to table your opinions and ego, and listblcken intently to gain understanding.
-If holding space is something you have space for, it is important to be fully present and put your listening skills to the test.
+Holding space challenges you to table your opinions and ego, and listen intently to gain understanding.
+Holding space is created.
+It is important to be fully present and put your listening skills to the test.

-While holding space you may come up against anger, loss, grief, hopelessness, frustration, overwhelm, confusion, and many conversations about being unsafe and unheard.
+While holding space you, may come up against anger, loss, grief, hopelessness, frustration, overwhelmness, confusion, and many conversations about being unsafe and unheard.
 All of these have been a part of the Black American experience.

 Racism is also a part of the Black experience in America.
 Your Black friends are struggling.
 This conversation just arrived at the forefront but feelings of being unsafe and unheard have been commonplace for decades.